Privacy Policy

 1. Privacy Policy Purpose and Aim

-We aim for this Privacy Policy to provide transparency about how your information is obtained, used, and stored.
 This Policy may be updated periodically to reflect changes in our practices or legal requirements.
-We will notify you of any material changes and publish the updated policy on our website.
+We will notify you of any material changes by email (where we have your contact details) and by publishing the updated policy on our website with a new “Last Updated” date.
+Continued use of our services after notification constitutes acceptance of the updated policy.

 2. Definitions and Key Terms